 Over a period of many years, the license fee has declined from nearly $100 to the current $35 (good for ten years), fee which covers your entire family (Part 95.1705(c)(2) Any individual who holds an individual license m ay allow his or her immediate family members to operate his or her GMRS station or stations.
 Immediate family members are the licensee's spouse, children, grandchildren, stepchildren, parents, grandparents, stepparents, brothers, sisters, aunts, uncles, nieces, nephews, and in-laws).

 With this license, you will be issued a callsign (ex WABC123) from the FCC that you must transmit for Identification, at time intervals specified in the rules, when using the system (Following a single transmission or a series of transmissions; and, After 15 minutes and at least once every 15 minutes thereafter during a series of transmissions lasting more than 15 minutes.)
-One unfortunate, but common, experience is that the FCC web site or the payment portal may be bogged down or delayed, in issuing your official license.
-If that happens during your application process, here is what we hope will be some helpful information.
+One unfortunate, but common, experience is that the FCC web site or the payment portal may be bogged down or delayed in issuing your official license (Govt shutdowns anyone?).
+If that happens during your application process, here is what we believe will be some helpful information.

-Once you have successfully submitted your application (now an electronic version of Form 605), and paid the requisite fee, you can download, print out and sign Form 605 Schedule "F" which instantly authorizes your legal operation with a callsign of "WT" followed by your work or residence phone number ie WT1234567.
-This was created years ago (at our request) when paper forms were still used and is still good for 90 days (now more than enough time for on-line governmental processing).
+Once you have successfully submitted your application (now an electronic version of Form 605), and paid the requisite fee, you can download, print out and sign Form 605 Schedule "F" which instantly authorizes your legal operation with a callsign of "WT" followed by your work or residence phone number (ex WT1234567).
+This was created years ago (at our request) when paper forms were still used (including weeks of processing time) and is still good for 90 days (which is more than enough time for on-line governmental processing).

 This is a reasonable question.
 The two services are interoperable, to a degree, but your GMRS license, and your GMRS radio, is far more capable than any FRS radio.
 FRS radios are limited to 1/2 watt or 2 watts, depending on the channel.
 A great deal of FCC history is behind this situation, but that is a discussion for another day and venue.
 FRS radios are not capable of long distance communication via repeaters.
 GMRS radios, on the other hand, can range from 5 watts (handheld/"walkie talkie") to 50 watt mobile and repeater stations.
 Additionally, most antennae can provide some "gain" or increase in performance resulting in the perceived multiplication of output power.
 Repeater range distances can vary from as little as 5 miles in diameter to 150+ miles!
-Most FRS commercial advertising has somewhat exaggerated range claims.
-Occasionally stating up to 38 miles!
+Most FRS commercial advertising has somewhat exaggerated range claims (this is being extremely generous in analysis), occasionally stating up to 38 miles!
 In actual usage you might get a mile or so (if terrain conditions permit).
-GMRS radios can actually communicate many miles, and in ideal conditions, achieve 60+ miles distance or more (from the repeater) with the aid of an elevated repeater, again depending upon your location and other conditions.
+GMRS radios can actually communicate many miles, and in ideal conditions, regularly achieve 60+ miles distance or more (from the repeater) with the aid of an elevated repeater, again depending upon your location and other conditions.

 Displayed below is a Frequency Chart offered by BuyTwoWayRadios.com Get you own copy for Base or Mobile handy reference.